iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DVNMyZTO_0s?si=_B03fsqy5vpAAcRw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-While the ATM-like vote printing process can be effective, with the printed votes placed in the ballot box after verification, in the Indian context, the user interface (UI) of the screen needs to be simplified.
+Its an ATM like voting machine where the printed votes placed in the ballot box after verification, in the Indian context, the user interface (UI) of the screen needs to be simplified.
 This is crucial as many voters may not be highly educated.
 Furthermore, voters should be trained with a demonstration before the election, illustrating how to double-check the vote on the printed paper and how to anonymously place the printed paper in the ballot box.

 An advantage of this method is that vote spoilage is negligible, as the paper is computer-printed.
 However, there is still the risk that a voter may press the wrong button and cast an unintended vote.
 Another benefit is the flexibility to use any voting method, such as Approval Voting.
 This is challenging with Voter Verified Paper Audit Trail (VVPAT) systems because reprogramming all Electronic Voting Machines (EVMs) or even changing hardware is required to experiment with different voting methods.

+>However, it has one significant drawback that can be a primary argument against using the system.
+There is a chance for voters to be tracked and their information retained, possibly even transmitted over the internet, thereby compromising the anonymity of votes.